-- 1) Since 2020, 478 HH have been served, with RRH assistance available to survivors in every county.
-To assist survivors to move into PH quickly, PCADV member program victim service providers (VSP) partner with private landlords, PHAs, affordable hsg providers, LIHTC properties, etc. PCADV provides robust onboarding to VSPs including: Domestic Violence Housing First; RRH basics; Landlord engagement.
-PCADV trains VSPs on document readiness & addressing barriers to renting. - 2) VSPs serve as CE access sites.
+- 1) As the applicant, PCADV contracts with member victim service providers (VSPs) across CoC that provide hsg and services to survivors.
+VSPs partner w/private landlords, PHAs, affordable hsg providers, LIHTC properties, etc., to ensure a variety of safe housing options that can be obtained quickly.
+PCADV provides ongoing training in skills and strategies that allow for quick hsg access, such as: DV Housing First, landlord engagement, document readiness, and eliminating barriers to renting.
+PCADV hired a Community Engagement Specialist who increases capacity for VSPs by recruiting landlords and developing partnerships with community resources to support hsg stability.
+2) VSPs serve as CE access sites.
 The program contacts CE lead to place survivors on the BNL.
 When the program has an RRH opening, they contact CE lead for referrals based on CE prioritization.
 VSPs contact the HH in order of score.
 VSPs also prioritize HH needing emergency transfer where safety has been compromised. - 3) VSPs provide a range of services, including RRH case mngmt.
 Survivors can access housing and financial education, credit repair/building & job readiness & education.
 All services are provided based on survivor choice.
-Service options are IDed through the expressed needs of the survivor & through assessment tools, updated yearly by VSPs, PCADV has an Economic Justice.

-assessment tools, updated yearly by VSPs.
-PCADV has an Economic Justice Specialist on staff who develops partnerships, leverages resources, provides training, & furthers community connections to center economic justice within the DV RRH project.

-- 4) VSPs regularly connect survivors to community supports including public benefits, childcare, healthcare, transportation, furniture, & employment services.
-VSPs focus on community engagement to ensure that - survivors have resources & community connections beyond the VSP.
-PCADV has a Community Engagement Specialist on staff who develops partnerships, leverages resources, provides training, & furthers community connections to support households holistically within the DV RRH project. - 5) Ability to retain housing post RA is assessed monthly through budget planning & increased income.
+The survivor and advocate work together to identify services options through assessment tools on Housing Stability and Economic Stability.
+Service options change as safety increases, as needs unrelated to immediate safety will become a priority.
+PCADV's Economic Justice Specialist develops partnerships, leverages resources, provides training, & furthers community connections to center economic justice within the DV HF RRH project. - 4) VSPs connect survivors to community supports including public benefits, childcare, healthcare, transportation, furniture, & employment services.
+Survivors can continue to receive services and support from the VSP.
+5) Ability to retain housing post RA is assessed monthly through budget planning & increased income.
 RRH for survivors must be flexible to be successful.
 An advocate will support a survivor w/additional RA, past 12 months, if that is what will lead to housing retention.
 If additional RA isn't sustainable for the HH, the advocate & survivor work to secure a more affordable unit, or long-term subsidy through local PHAs & other affordable housing partners.
-Support after exit is determined by the survivor and can continue as long as needed.
+Support after exit is determined by the survivor & can continue as long as needed.